My mini spring “thru hike”

 I aborted my big Spring thru hike because of weather and taxes.
 Meh.

 Instead, I finished a solo tour of old mines in the Inyo mountain range of central California west of Death Valley.
 The “Lonesome Miner Trail” — what the late Wendell Moyer* called it — is 40-50 miles of rough, hard-to-follow disused trail involving somewhere near 17,000 vertical feet of elevation gain/loss.
-Except I added about 50 bonus miles (and 14k more vertical feet) to the route (thru Death Valley to the trailhead and up and down French Spring trail for resupply/snow escape) because I didn’t have rides or a helicopter.
+Except I added about 50 bonus miles (and 14k more vertical feet) to the route (thru Death Valley to the trailhead and up and down French Spring trail for resupply/snow escape) because I didn’t have shuttles arranged.
 It’s the most difficult “trail” I’ve hiked, definitely tougher mile-for-mile than the Hayduke and Sierra High Route and Lowest-to-Highest.

 As soon as I’d drop 2000-3000 feet, I’d have 2000-3000′ to go back up, carrying large amounts of water spring-to-spring in the radiant heat of Death Valley.
 Concerns were cacti, rattlers, and long plunges to my certain death.
 Rinse, repeat.
 The total isolation, high risk, and exposure to 49er history frozen in time (and one surprise indian camp with tremendous petroglyphs) makes the Lonesome Miner Trail a treat one might love to hate.
 I’ll write more about it after I have my thoughts together.
 And you’ll never find the petroglyphs so don’t try**.